kvnptl/KevinPatelRnD/bash_scripts/EXPERIMENT_TRACKER_MT-DETR.md

 ### Current

 - TIMESTAMP: 28-Oct-2023 01:23
-    - [IMPORTANT] FIRST CONVERT LIDAR AND RADAR pointcloud to RGB images - [IN-PROGRESS]

-- TIMESTAMP: 28-Oct-2023 01:23
-    - Test on provided weights - [IN-PROGRESS]
+    - Test on provided weights - [PENDING]
         - camera only with weather - DONE
             - Need to update results in experiment tracker sheet - DONE
         - camera + lidar + radar with weather - [PENDING]